Topical finasteride and oral finasteride are both treatments for hair loss.

 What is Hair loss?

-Normally you lose some hair, 50-100 strands, every day, but new hair grows back.
+Normally, you lose some hair, 50-100 strands, every day, but new hair grows back.
 When it doesn’t, It is called hair loss or alopecia.
-It can occur on the head or the body and it can be due to genes, hormones, health problems or aging.
+It can occur on the head or the body, and it can be due to genes, hormones, health problems, or aging.

 Hair loss varies, resulting in thinning hair, receding hairlines in men, or wider parts in women.
 It can be temporary from medications, health issues, or infections, or linked to hormonal changes, stress, immune problems, or harsh hair treatments.
 When the cause is treated, hair loss due to underlying conditions can often be reversed.

 The choice of hair loss treatments can vary depending on the root cause of the hair loss, with different approaches for both men and women.
-Options are topical solutions, oral medications, surgical procedures or a combination of these.
+Options are topical solutions, oral medications, surgical procedures, or a combination of these.

 Finasteride is used to treat hair loss.
-It is a prescription medication which treats male pattern baldness and benign prostatic hyperplasia (BPH).
+It is a prescription medication that treats male pattern baldness and benign prostatic hyperplasia (BPH).
 Finasteride works by inhibiting the enzyme 5 alpha reductase, which converts testosterone into DHT, a hormone that can contribute to hair loss.

-It is usually prescribed for men due to potential side effects in women, especially those of child-bearing age or women who are pregnant, as it can increase the risk of birth defects.
+It is usually prescribed for men due to potential side effects in women, especially those of childbearing age or women who are pregnant, as it can increase the risk of birth defects.
 However, it has been off-label for use in postmenopausal women or those not planning to conceive.

 Oral Finasteride

-It is in an oral tablet form, usually available in 1 mg tablets and works on a systemic level, affecting the whole body.
-It is a long term treatment, meaning its effects will only last as long as the medication is taken.
+It is in an oral tablet form, usually available in 1 mg tablets, and works on a systemic level, affecting the whole body.
+It is a long-term treatment, meaning its effects will only last as long as the medication is taken.

 Finasteride tablets are effective in treating male pattern baldness.
-However due to its systemic absorption it can also lead to side effects in some individuals.
-Some of which are potential issues from sexual dysfunction to mood changes.
+However, due to its systemic absorption, it can also lead to side effects in some individuals.
+Some of which are potential issues, from sexual dysfunction to mood changes.

 Topical Finasteride

-Finasteride in a topical formulation, can be directly applied to the scalp to treat hair loss.
-A topical application is designed to target the scalp directly offering a localized treatment.
+Finasteride in a topical formulation can be directly applied to the scalp to treat hair loss.
+A topical application is designed to target the scalp directly, offering a localized treatment.
 It is compounded as a liquid (spray or solution) or a gel and applied to the scalp so it can interact with hair follicles.

 The main advantage of topical finasteride is the reduced systemic absorption, which can likely reduce potential side effects.